kudobuilder/kuttl/keps/0007-command-asserts.md

 ## Proposal

 Introduce commands as part of `TestAssert`.
-These commands are run at a regular interval like resource assertions until they either succeed or a timeout of the assert is reached.
+These commands are run at a regular interval like resource assertions until all of them either succeed or the assertion timeout is reached.
 If any of the commands fail, the assert is considered to have failed.
 A command's return value determines if a command failed or not.
+I.e., command assertions behave in the same way as the existing resource assertions.

 As a start, complex commands that parse output can be described using shell environments.
 At a later stage we can implement additional tools to simplify common tasks.
 E.g. to search with a regular expression in command output.